Ingram-01/geostack-docs/docs/expressions.rst

   :width: 400
   :alt: Expression Field

-  The black bars inside the red squares are all expression field.
+  A property and an expression field.

 To write an expression click with the mouse on the field and type something.